open-wc/open-wc/packages/testing-karma/README.md

 - `test:watch`: does a single test run, and then re-runs on file changes. coverage is not analyzed for performance. in watch mode you can also debug in the browser, which is very convenient. visit http://localhost:9876/debug.html
 - `test:legacy`: like `test`, except that it compiles your code to es5 and adds [babel](https://babeljs.io/docs/en/babel-polyfill) and [web component](https://github.com/webcomponents/webcomponentsjs) polyfills for maximum compatibility.
 - `test:legacy:watch`: like `test:watch`, adding the same mentioned polyfills
+- `update-snapshots`: updates any snapshots files from `@open-wc/semantic-dom-diff`.
+Use this when your component's rendered HTML changed.
+- `prune-snapshots`: prunes any used snapshots files from `@open-wc/semantic-dom-diff`.

 ### Testing single files or folders
 By default karma runs all your test files.
 To test a single file or folder, use the `--grep` flag.
 (If you did a manual setup, makes sure your config handles this flag).